top of page

 Cultural note for expats: Using appropriate French idioms shows cultural integration and makes you sound more natural.
 Native speakers will appreciate your effort and often find it charming when you use their expressions correctly!

-Quick Reference Guide: Avoid These 10 Common French Mistakes
+Quick Reference Guide: 10 Common Mistakes English Speakers Make in French

 Mistake Type